 Why Facility Master Plans Are Shelved

-A shelf full of outdated facility master plans is a common sight in the facility manager’s office of a large medical center.
+A shelf full of outdated facility master plans used to be a common sight in the facility manager’s office of a large medical center.
 These are often very thick documents with beautiful graphics that explain in great detail the phased stages of a multi-year building project.
 There are many reasons why these plans may not have been implemented but the planning process itself is a major factor.

 Physician Offices and Outpatient Clinics: How Many Exam Rooms?